YangqcCJLU/YangQC-Code/README.md

 # YangQC-Code
 Detection of Drug Residues in Bean Sprouts by Hyperspectral Imaging Combined with 1DCNN with Channel Attention Mechanism

+Code & data available in the "master" branch.